highmobility/hmkit-fleet-mp/README.md

 - need separate HMKitFleet classes for js and jvm.
 It's because Js has Promise return type and Java has CompletableFuture.
 These return types cannot be mixed in Kotlin

+### JVM negatives

+adds new dependencies:
+- ktor.
+With native jvm, only OkHttp was used.

 ## debugging crashes

 ### js stack trace